Oscar Lanford: Proof of the rigidity conjectures

 Campanino and Epstein also gave a proof of the fixed point without computer assistance but did not establish its hyperbolicity.
-They cite in their paper Lanfords computer assisted proof.
+They cite in their paper Lanford’s computer assisted proof.
 There are also lecture notes of Lanford from 1979 in Zurich and announcements in 1980.
 The hyperbolicity is essential to verify the picture discovered numerically by Feigenbaum and independently by Coullet and Tresser.
 Lanford later gave a shorter proof using the Leray-Schauder fixed point theorem but establishing only the fixed point without the hyperbolicity.
-Lyubich published in 1999 the first not computer assisted proof which also establishes hyperbolicity.
-Work of Sullivan later showed that the fixed point is unique in the class of real valued quadratic like germs.
+Work of Dennis Sullivan later showed that the fixed point is unique in the class of real valued quadratic like germs.
+Mikhail Lyubich published in 1999 the first not computer assisted proof of the fixed point which also establishes hyperbolicity.

 Awards and honors

 Lanford was the recipient of the 1986 United States National Academy of Sciences award in Applied Mathematics and Numerical Analysis and holds an honorary doctorate from Wesleyan University.

 In 2012 he became a fellow of the American Mathematical Society.